Voorhees, like Parvin

 Campground Map (High resolution for printing purposes)

 Several picnic areas with table and grills are located throughout the park.
-For larger groups, we also offer three reservable picnic areas with shelters.
-Area A and Area B can accommodate 100 people each.
-Area C can accommodate 75 people.
+For larger groups, we also offer two reservable picnic areas.
+“The Fields” group area can accommodate up to 100 people.
+“Hoppock Grove” group area can accommodate 75 people.
 They may be reserved for a fee:

 New Jersey Resident $125